 \subsubsection{Composites}

 Risk and Safety composites were computed as the mean of their respective clusters: the four risk codes (Cronbach's $\alpha$ = .88) and the four safety codes ($\alpha$ = .94).
 Sycophancy and Relational Warmth were retained as separate variables, as neither covaried consistently with the risk or safety clusters.
-A principal component analysis confirmed that the eight risk and safety codes loaded onto a single bipolar factor, with Sycophancy and Relational Warmth loading separately, supporting the composite structure.
+A principal component analysis supported this structure: the eight risk and safety codes loaded onto a single bipolar factor, with Sycophancy and Relational Warmth loading separately.
 Misrepresentation also cross-loaded onto the Relational Warmth factor, likely because intensely warm responses (e.g., declarations of romantic attachment) presuppose the kind of inner experience that constitutes Misrepresentation under our coding scheme.
-Risk and Safety composites were strongly negatively correlated (\emph{r} = -.86).
+Risk and Safety composites were strongly negatively correlated (\textit{r} = -.86).